webplatform/docs/concepts/accessibility/index.md

 <ul>
 <li>Ms. Olsen attends middle school, and particularly likes her literature class.
 She has attention deficit hyperactivity disorder (ADHD) and dyslexia, and the combination leads to substantial difficulty in reading.</li>
    <li>Ms. Laitinen is the chief accountant at an insurance company that uses web-based documents and forms over a corporate intranet.
-She is blind and, like many other people who are blind, she does not read braille.<!-- @@ this will probably change -- update here when update in the linked document --></li>
+She is blind and, like many other people who are blind, she does not read braille.</li>
    <li>Mr. Yunus is 85 years old and started to use the Web several years ago to stay in touch with family and friends, and to read about art history.
 He has reduced vision, hand tremor, and mild short-term memory loss due to ageing.</li>
    </ul>

-<p>More details on how these and others use the Web are in [http://www.w3.org/WAI/intro/people-use-web/stories Stories of Web Users].</p>
+More details on how these and others use the Web are in [http://www.w3.org/WAI/intro/people-use-web/stories Stories of Web Users].

-<p>People have a diverse range of abilities that impact how they use the Web.
+People have a diverse range of abilities that impact how they use the Web.
 Some people have temporary impairments, some have age-related impairments, some have disabilities from birth, some develop disabilities from injuries or health conditions, and some have multiple disabilities.
-Some people's abilities change based on fatigue, inflammation, medication, etc. To learn about the diversity of abilities, and about the types of web accessibility barriers that people commonly encounter from poorly designed websites and web tools, see [http://www.w3.org/WAI/intro/people-use-web/diversity Diversity of Web Users].</p>
+Some people's abilities change based on fatigue, inflammation, medication, etc. To learn about the diversity of abilities, and about the types of web accessibility barriers that people commonly encounter from poorly designed websites and web tools, see [http://www.w3.org/WAI/intro/people-use-web/diversity Diversity of Web Users].

-<p>People with disabilities access and navigate the Web in different ways.
+People with disabilities access and navigate the Web in different ways.
 Sometimes people configure standard software and hardware according to their needs, and sometimes people use specialized software or hardware that help them perform certain tasks.
-To learn about the techniques and tools that people with disabilities use to interact with the Web, such as browser settings, text-to-speech, voice recognition, see [http://www.w3.org/WAI/intro/people-use-web/browsing Diversity in Web Use].<!-- @@ this page title will probably change -- update here when update in the linked document --></p>
+To learn about the techniques and tools that people with disabilities use to interact with the Web, such as browser settings, text-to-speech, voice recognition, see [http://www.w3.org/WAI/intro/people-use-web/browsing Diversity in Web Use].

 ==Accessibility requirements==

-<p>In order for people with disabilities to be able to use the Web, there are certain things that websites and web tools need to do.
-These accessibility requirements fulfill four underlying principles:</p>
+In order for people with disabilities to be able to use the Web, there are certain things that websites and web tools need to do.
+These accessibility requirements fulfill four underlying principles:

 <ol>
 <li><strong>Perceivable</strong> information and user interface.<br />Accessibility requirements include: providing text alternative for images, providing captions or transcripts for video and audio, and providing sufficient color contrast between text and background.</li>